mobinul1001/wms-duplicator/README.md

 Whether you need a quick backup of your content or want to replicate layouts efficiently, this plugin provides a fast and reliable duplication workflow.
 It is designed to be developer-friendly and resource-efficient.

 Plugin support and maintenance are provided by [Website Maintenance Services](https://websitemaintenanceservices.org).
-For agencies looking for scalable solutions, we recommend [White Label Website Development](https://whitelabelwebsitedevelopment.com/) to streamline your production.
+For agencies looking for scalable solutions, I recommend [White Label Website Development](https://whitelabelwebsitedevelopment.com/) to streamline your production.

 == Features ==